Countesswells to Cults Active Woodland Group

 Our most recent ventures have involved a variety of different nest boxes, which have been kindly provided by NESBiP.
 Our National Nest Box week event in February allowed several families to come and build robin and blue tit nest boxes to take home, and we have enough kits left to repeat this event in September.

 We also spent a very rainy day helping to put up four tawny owl boxes, and two kestrel boxes with Jackie Cumberbirch, Environment Ranger for Forestry and Land Scotland.
-Our hope is that the boxes will be used soon, and we would welcome volunteers to help us monitor them.
+We are hoping the boxes will be used soon, and we need volunteers to help us monitor them.

 ©Tiana Walker